softsolutions4u/geo-map-ss4u/readme.txt

 = Key features of Geo Map SS4U =

-* Search nearby places - The Radius is selected using the drop-down.
+* Search nearby places - The 'radius' is selected using the drop-down.
 The maximum radius is fixed according to the backend settings.
-* Pagination - On clicking the more link in the search nearby place results the additional results are added with the current result list
+* Pagination - On clicking the 'more' link in the search, the additional results are added with the current result list

 = General settings =